Biotechnology Stocks

 Editas is focused on using a variant of CRISPR called AsCas12a.
 This is expected to create more precise and efficient gene editing.

-(We explained in more details the potential of Cas12a in a dedicated article “What Is CRISPR-Cas12a2? & Why Does It Matter?”)
+(We explained in more detail the potential of Cas12a in a dedicated article, “What Is CRISPR-Cas12a2? & Why Does It Matter?”)

 This system should be able to achieve a strong reduction of off-target gene editing, a constant concern for all gene editing and CRISPR therapies.
-This in turns should reduce side effects, potential dangers for the patients and increase efficiency, and maybe allows for smaller doses.
+This, in turn, should reduce side effects potential dangers for the patients and, increase efficiency, and maybe allow for smaller doses.

 While the Itellia cancer pipeline is interesting, investors will want to pay attention to the rare disease portfolio, likely the focus of markets for the foreseeable future.